How to trade commodities in Canada

 Due to supply and demand, commodities can be more volatile than stocks, and some commodities are more volatile than others.
 The overall volatility of the commodities market is often reflective of global events, but can also be impacted by environmental concerns, geopolitics and more.

 For example, oil tends to be more volatile than most.
 As one of the most liquidly traded commodities, it’s vulnerable to a variety of market-impacting events, including trade discrepancies, taxation and more.
+When Russia invaded Ukraine in February 2022, crude oil prices rapidly increased to more than US$100 a barrel.
 The oil industry is no stranger to market disruption and investors interested in this commodity will need to assess their risk tolerance before getting involved.

 On the other hand, gold is typically one of the more stable commodities on the market.
 Gold has both historical and cultural value that predates modern currency.
 In fact, gold is often viewed as a safe haven for investors when the stock market is down.

-There are four different ways that you can invest in commodities:
+There are five different ways that you can invest in commodities:

 • Stocks